 Capon vs Chicken vs Turkey

-Chicken and Turkey might be more popular, but that doesn’t mean they taste better!
+Chicken and turkey might be more popular, but that doesn’t mean they taste better!

 Capons do taste better than chicken and turkey mainly because of the high-fat content that retains in capon even after cooking.
 Typically, your standard chicken becomes hard and not as juicy anymore when you overcook it.
 But when you cook capon, its fat can keep the meat nice and tender thanks to hormonal changes caused by caponization.
 Caponization gave way for more fat build-up that’s normally hard for regular poultry.
-However, the added fat not only gives it tons of flavors, but fat also gives it a more aromatic and succulent smell.
+Moreover, the added fat not only gives it tons of flavors, but fat also gives it a more aromatic and succulent smell.

 Added to that, a capon is also larger than your average chicken but a bit smaller than a turkey.
 Once a capon reaches maturity, it will weigh six to 15 pounds.
 On the other hand, an average chicken weighs 5.7 pounds, and a turkey around 11 to 24 pounds.
 So, if you want something that sits between these two, then capon is your best choice.